eelfire/arc-lang/Spec.md

 ## Variables

-All are immutable by default and mutability for a variable can be added using the `mut` keyword after the `let` keyword.
+All variables are *immutable* by default and mutability for a variable can be added using the `mut` keyword after the `let` keyword.
 A variable can be assigned a value at the time of declaration in which case the type is optional and can be inferred.

 ```rs
 let x = 23;